jagruti838/portfolio/README.md

 # portfolio
-It ismy personal portfolio website my portfolio
+It is my personal portfolio website my portfolio